-In today’s digitalized world it can be easy to assume that print advertising is dead.
-However, things are not as simple as they might seem at first glance.
+In today’s digital world it’s easy to assume print advertising is dead.
+However, things are not as simple as they seem.

 We still see ads in magazines and newspapers, don’t we?
 Well, that means print advertising is still alive and it still works.

-Well, let’s therefore dive a little deeper and see what research and data stand behind these bold statements.
+Let’s dive a little deeper and see if research and data back up these bold statements!